Binyame/LiquorStore-RI/RhodeIsland_Liquors/www.rhodeislandliquors.dev.cc/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.2 =
+* Important: On March 2, Instagram will stop supporting its old API which will disrupt feeds created from personal connected accounts.
+If you are using a personal account, you will need to reconnect the account on the Instagram Feed Settings page.
+Please [see here](https://smashballoon.com/instagram-api-changes-march-2-2020/) for more information.
+* New: Support added for the new Instagram Basic Display API.
+* New: Added PHP hooks 'sbi_before_feed' and 'sbi_after_feed' for displaying HTML before and after the main Instagram feed HTML.
+* New: Added settings for adding a custom header avatar and custom header bio text.
+Go to the "Customize" tab "Header" area to set these or use customavatar="AVATAR URL" or custombio="BIO TEXT" in the shortcode.
+* Tweak: Warnings and messages displaying on the front end of sites now display at the top of the feed.
+* Tweak: Header template changed to accommodate missing data if connected as a personal account to the new API.
+* Tweak: Changes to feed.php, header.php, and item.php templates.
+* Tweak: Added CSS to prevent some themes from adding box shadows and bottom border when hovering over the header.
+* Tweak: Added code to clear page caching from Litespeed cache when clearing page caches with the plugin.
+* Tweak: Header and follow button will still be displayed when number of posts is set to 0.
+* Fix: Emoji in the first few characters of a caption would cause the main post image to switch to an emoji when loading more.
+* Fix: Pagination for "tagged" feeds not working for certain accounts.

 = 2.1.5 =
 * New: Added aria-label attributes to SVGs for improved accessibility.
 * Tweak: Changed screen reader and alt text to be more SEO friendly (change made to item.php template).